 When SUTRA is used for simulation of systems with unsaturated flow, the user must code the desired unsaturated flow functions in subroutine UNSAT.
-When the SUTRA simulation includes time-dependent boundary conditions or sources, the desired temporal variations must be coded by the user in subroutine BCTIME.
+As an alternative or supplement to specifying time-dependent sources and boundary conditions in ".bcs" files, the user can program temporal variations in subroutine BCTIME.
+Specifications made in ".bcs" files take precedence over those made in the ".inp" file and subroutine BCTIME.